 Lanolin: "Vitamin D3 (cholecalciferol) comes from an animal source, lanolin," Carter explains.
 "If you purchase vitamin D3, most likely, it's in the form of calciferol or cholecalciferol, which means it's from lanolin.
 Vegan vitamin D supplements are sourced from algae."

-Carmine: Carter says this ingredient is sometimes used as a red dye (red #40)—it's actually sourced from beetles.
+Carmine: Carter says this ingredient is sometimes used as a red dye (red #40).
+It's most commonly sourced from beetles.

 Caprylic acid: Used as a filler or coating, it's derived from goat, sheep, or cow's milk.